 -Joined the University in 2009 after more than 20 years of professional practice, having worked in a wide variety of roles in the Creative Industries including as Actor, Director and Producer for Theatre, Television, Film and Radio.

 An experienced professional theatre director whose work has been seen across the UK, in Europe and the USA.
-He has a particular interest in new writing, Welsh and Wales-based writers and ‘physical theatre’ an applied professional role play
+He has a particular interest in new writing, Welsh and Wales-based writers and ‘physical theatre’, as well as applied professional role play.

-2000-2004 : Associate Director of the Sherman Theatre, Cardiff, for whom he directed main stage and studio productions as well as leading the Youth and Education department.
+2000-2004 : Associate Director of the Sherman Theatre, Cardiff, with whom he directed main stage and studio productions as well as leading the Youth and Education department.